csc-training/geocomputing/pouta/postgis/basic_postgis.md

 # Basic PostGIS installation

-The following instructions describe the steps to install PostGIS in an Ubuntu 16.04 virtual machine.
+The following instructions describe the steps to install PostGIS in an Ubuntu 16.04 virtual machine in cPouta environment.

 ## Prerequisites
 You need to have a basic virtual machine (VM) with a ready Ubuntu OS.
 These instructions have been tested in a CSC's cPouta environment and with a Ubuntu 16.04 OS.

 Hardware requirements:
-- a machine with 1 core and 4 Gb of RAM is enough for testing and not demanding purposes (tested with cPouta's hpc-gen1.1core flavour, see about [cPouta flavours](https://research.csc.fi/pouta-flavours))
+- a machine with 1 core and 4 Gb of RAM is enough for testing and not demanding purposes.
+For cPouta virtual machines' configurations, see [cPouta flavours](https://research.csc.fi/pouta-flavours)).

 Security recommendations:
 - Define the VM's security settings carefully (for cPouta, see [Security Guidelines for cPouta](https://research.csc.fi/pouta-security)):